 During the preparation of the budget for the ensuing fiscal year, the long-term impacts of the local economy were examined in conjunction with business decisions made by the District.
-Following are the major assumptions used in developing the FY 2016-17 budget:
+Following are the major assumptions used in developing the FY 2017-18 budget:

 - The local economy continues to navigate the choppy waters of economic recovery.
 During the past five years, Coos County's leading job-adding industries include manufacturing (20%; wood product manufacturing, 38%); construction (15%); professional and business services (11%); followed by leisure and hospitality (10%).
-In spite of these impressive growth rates, area construction employment is still 28 percent below pre-recession levels, and professional and business services is 22 percent below. - CCAT ridership for fiscal 2016-17 we anticipate will increase modestly as the District aligns services to the needs of Southwestern Oregon Community College and promotes a new semester pass to students.
-Ridership numbers also tend to fluctuate in conjunction with the price of gas, attrition of some of our power users and the overall reduction in the free tickets being issued by various entities. - Due to increased demand and flat grant funding levels for the elderly and people with disabilities, we are recertifying demand response clients for paratransit services and proposing a rate increase of seventy-five cents a trip. - The uncertainty in fuel markets will continue through 2016-2017, although the District's costs are mitigated somewhat by contracts with the local card-lock services. - As of October 1, 2016 the rate for providing DHS non-medical rides (DD53) will increase from \$6.00 to \$20.24 per ride.
-The DHS contract allows the actual cost of the ride to be charged.
-DHS was provided the documents needed to support this request and the contract was amended.
+In spite of these impressive growth rates, area construction employment is still 28 percent below pre-recession levels, and professional and business services is 22 percent below. - CCAT ridership for fiscal 2017-18 we anticipate a 15% increase as the District implements the redesigned routes that are more responsive to the needs of the communities.
+Ridership numbers also tend to fluctuate in conjunction with the price of gas, attrition of some of our power users and the overall reduction in the free tickets being issued by various entities. - Due to increased demand and flat grant funding levels for the elderly and people with disabilities, we are recertifying demand response clients for paratransit services and proposing a rate increase of fifty cents a trip. - The uncertainty in fuel markets will continue through 2017-2018, although the District's costs are mitigated somewhat by contracts with the local card-lock services.